Aliases for EN1 Gene

 Homeobox-containing genes are thought to have a role in controlling development.
 In Drosophila, the 'engrailed' (en) gene plays an important role during development in segmentation, where it is required for the formation of posterior compartments.
 Different mutations in the mouse homologs, En1 and En2, produced different developmental defects that frequently are lethal.
 The human engrailed homologs 1 and 2 encode homeodomain-containing proteins and have been implicated in the control of pattern formation during development of the central nervous system. [provided by RefSeq, Jul 2008]

 GeneCards Summary for EN1 Gene

 EN1 (Engrailed Homeobox 1) is a Protein Coding gene.
-Diseases associated with EN1 include Tyrosinemia, Type Iii and Sudden Infant Death Syndrome.
-Among its related pathways are Sudden Infant Death Syndrome (SIDS) Susceptibility Pathways and Dopaminergic Neurogenesis.
-Gene Ontology (GO) annotations related to this gene include sequence-specific DNA binding and transcriptional repressor activity, RNA polymerase II proximal promoter sequence-specific DNA binding.
+Diseases associated with EN1 include Sudden Infant Death Syndrome and Adenoid Cystic Carcinoma.
+Among its related pathways are Dopaminergic Neurogenesis and Sudden Infant Death Syndrome (SIDS) Susceptibility Pathways.
+Gene Ontology (GO) annotations related to this gene include sequence-specific DNA binding and proximal promoter DNA-binding transcription repressor activity, RNA polymerase II-specific.
 An important paralog of this gene is EN2.